 In 2007 I left my last job and launched my business.
 Everyone said I shouldn’t.
 I had a good job, was making good money, and I had allowances and yearly travel opportunities.
 But I felt like I had outgrown that stage and space in my life.

-I wanted to try my hand at meeting a need in the market I felt was underserved.
+I wanted to try my hand at meeting a need in the market I felt was under-served.
 If it didn’t work, I could always try for a new job.
 I had to give my dream a chance.
-Fast-forward to 2018, I’m still here, doing the work I enjoy, helping businesses to do their best work and face forward.
-11 years in full-time employment – what a journey!
+Fast-forward to 2018, I’m still here, doing the work I enjoy, helping businesses do their best work and put their best face forward.
+11 years in full-time self employment – what a journey!
+I would not have it any other way.

 I believe we all win when more women start businesses and stand in leadership roles.
 It matters not if that business is a one-woman shop or multinational corporation.
-The point is that women are making strides in empowering themselves economically.
+The point is that women are making strides in empowering themselves economically and standing in positions of leadership.

-Through my work at FemmePowered I help women share their talents, skills, and ideas with the people they matter to.
+Through my work at FemmePowered I help women share their talents, skills, and ideas with the people their work matter.
 I do this by providing them with the support, tool, and resources they may need, tapping into my arsenal of experience, skills, and my education.